img

 4. Tax benefits: Some countries offer favorable taxes on income from foreign real estate.

-However, along with the growing interest in foreign real estate, the number of fraudulent schemes has also increased.
+Nevertheless, with the growing interest in foreign real estate, the number of fraudulent schemes has also increased.

 Image

-Main Real Estate Fraud Schemes Abroad
+Main Schemes of Real Estate Fraud Abroad

 Fake Real Estate Agencies